paolobertani/StringUTF8-procedural.js/README.md

 `"\uc2\ua9"`

+## &nbsp;

 &nbsp;

---

-&nbsp;

-`size = StringUTF8GetCharacterSizeAtByteIndex( utf8, byte_idx )`

-Returns the size in bytes of the UTF-8 encoded character at the given byte-index.

-If the UTF-8 string is malformed or the byte index `byte_idx` passed does not corrispond to the first byte of a multi-byte character sequence zero `0` is returned.

-&nbsp;

---

-&nbsp;
+**StringUTF8GetCharactersIndex**

 `index = StringUTF8GetCharactersIndex( utf8 )`

 Returns an array with the indexes of the first byte of every character in the UTF-8 string passed.

+**Note:**

-Most of UTF-8 string manipulation/inpection algorithms require that is known the byte-index of every character.
+Most of the functions that operate on UTF-8 strings require need to know the byte-index of every character (in other words they need the array returned by `StringUTF8GetCharactersIndex`)

-The following functions that need that index do built it.

-Those functions accept as optional parameter the UTF-8 string index avoiding the need of building it.
+Those functions accept as optional parameter the **UTF-8 string index** avoiding the need of building it.

-If the same UTF-8 string is used multiple times you may consider to build its index with `StringUTF8GetCharactersIndex()` and pass it to subsequent `StringUTF8...` function calls eliminating the need of rebuilding the same index multiple times and thus improving performances.
+If the same UTF-8 string is used multiple times you may consider to build its index with `StringUTF8GetCharactersIndex` and pass the index to subsequent `StringUTF8...` function calls eliminating the need of rebuilding the same index multiple times and thus improving performance.

+## &nbsp;

 &nbsp;

---

-&nbsp;
+**StringUTF8GetLength**

 `len = StringUTF8GetLength( ut8 )`

 `len = StringUTF8GetLength( ut8, index )`

-Returns the number of characters of the passed string.

-Unless the string contains only ASCII characters the returned value differs from the number of bytes the string is composed of.

-To get the number of bytes simply evaluate the length of `utf8` array: `size = utf8.length`
+To get the number of bytes (instead of characters) simply evaluate the length of `utf8` array: `size = utf8.length`

+Characters count matches bytes count on strings composed solely by ASCII characters.

+Characters above the ASCII range do require from 2 to 4 bytes when encoded to UTF-8.

+## &nbsp;

 &nbsp;

---

-&nbsp;
+**StringUTF8GetCharacterSizeAtIndex**

 `size = StringUTF8GetCharacterSizeAtIndex( utf8, chr_idx )`

 `size = StringUTF8GetCharacterSizeAtIndex( utf8, chr_idx, index )`

-Returns the size in bytes of the character at the passed `chr_idx` position.
+Returns the size in bytes of the character at position `chr_idx` (first character is located at position zero `0`).

+## &nbsp;

 &nbsp;

---
+**StringUTF8GetCharacterSizeAtByteIndex**

+`size = StringUTF8GetCharacterSizeAtByteIndex( utf8, byte_idx )`

+Returns the size in bytes of the UTF-8 encoded character at the given **byte-index** (first byte is located at byte index zero `0`).

+If the UTF-8 string is malformed or the byte index `byte_idx` passed does not correspond to the first byte of a multi-byte character sequence then zero `0` is returned.

+## &nbsp;

 &nbsp;

+**StringUTF8Substring**

 `utf8_sub = StringUTF8Substring( utf8, first, count )`